1964 Louisiana gubernatorial election: Results

 Just as in his previous two gubernatorial elections, Morrison found the bulk of his support in New Orleans and South Louisiana.
 McKeithen's strong support in North Louisiana earned him a place in the runoff.
 Gillis Long did well in South Louisiana, but the presence of so many strong North Louisiana candidates denied him a significant base of support in that region.

 The fifth-place candidate, Shelby Jackson, ran as a vocal segregationist.
-He drew conservative and segregationist votes from Kennon and therefore worked to deny Kennon the a place in the runoff against Morrison.
+He drew conservative and segregationist votes from Kennon and therefore worked to deny Kennon the second spot in the runoff against Morrison.
 Even if half of Jackson's votes had otherwise gone to Kennon, then Kennon, and not McKeithen, would have faced the runoff with Morrison.
 Jackson's supporters were also believed in many cases to have been previous backers of the 1959 segregationist gubernatorial hopeful, William M. Rainach of Claiborne Parish.

 Run-off

 Campaign

-In the runoff, McKeithen echoed the racist tactics of former governor Jimmie Davis in the 1960 campaign, charging that Morrison was supported by a NAACP bloc vote.
+In the runoff, McKeithen echoed the racist tactics of former governor Jimmie Davis in the 1960 campaign, charging that Morrison was supported by an NAACP bloc vote.
 Portraying himself as a Southerner threatened by outside interests, asking the people of the state "Won't you help me?"
 He likewise borrowed Earl Long's criticisms of Morrison as a toupee-wearing city slicker out of touch with rural voters.